junxit/us-congress-bills-111/bill.md

 ---
 legis-num: H.R.
 3619
-congress: 111th CONGRESS
+congress: One Hundred Eleventh Congress of the United States of America
-session: 2d Session
+session: At the Second Session
-chamber: In the House of Representatives, U. S.,
+chamber:
 ---

 # H.R.
 3619

-That the House agree to the amendment of the Senate to the bill (H.R.
-3619) entitled “An Act to authorize appropriations for the Coast Guard for fiscal year 2010, and for other purposes.”, with the following
+> To authorize appropriations for the Coast Guard for fiscal year 2011, and for other purposes.

-*In lieu of the matter proposed to be inserted by the amendment of the Senate to the text of the bill, insert the following:*

 ## § 1.
 Short title; table of contents